 In the past, defining and driving a skills strategy fell primarily to a central L&D team, and the primary focus was defining and mapping skills across various roles.
 This often led to more documentation than development — including lengthy PDFs and slide decks covering every skill and each level within those skills, but not a clear indication of where and how to get started actually building those skills.
 Many competency models also have 20 to 30 skills associated with them, far too many to develop all at once.
 How would a worker know where to start?

 Often, the first people to recognize a skill gap are those closest to the realities of the work.
 They see first-hand the changes in their markets, their workers, and their strategies.
-In fact, 85% of the respondents in our most recent workforce survey reported that they already knew the skill gaps they have today.
+87% of respondents in a McKinsey Global Survey say they either are experiencing gaps now or expect them within a few years.